HeatherAnnFoster/Spanish-Wine-Car-Insurance/README.md

-# Spanish-Wine-Car-Insurance
+# Spanish Wine
-This project is about a Spanish Wine or Car Insurance dataset.
-I am looking forward to investigating these two sets.
+This project is about a Spanish Wine dataset.
+I am looking forward to investigating this set.